cilogon/EmailVerificationEnroller/README.md

     button for the newly added Enrollment Flow Wedge.
 1. Configure the Enrollment Flow Wedge.
-    - Set the Verification Email Message Template to the "Email verification via Code" template you created earlier.
+    - Set the Verification Email Message Template to the "Email verification via Code" template created earlier.
-    - The rest of the fields can be left as is in order to accept the default values.
+    - The rest of the fields can be left untouched in order to accept the default values.
 Or you can change the values as you like.
-    - The default Verification Code Set does not contain ambiguous characters (e.g. one '1', uppercase 'I', lowercase 'l'), or vowels (to reduce the possibility of offensive words).
+    - The default Verification Code Set does not contain ambiguous characters (e.g. one `1`, uppercase `I`, lowercase `l`), or vowels (to reduce the possibility of offensive words).
       The code set allows only uppercase letters and numbers.
     - The default Verification code length is 8, but can be configured to 4, 8, 12, 16, or 20.
+Hyphens will be added to the code every 4 characters for readability (but are not required to be entered by the user).
-    - The default Verification Validity (in Minutes) is 480 (8 hours), but can be set to any positive number.
+    - The default Verification Validity is 480 minutes (8 hours), but can be set to any positive number.
     - Click the SAVE button.
 1. Use the Breadcrumbs to navigate back to the Enrollment Flow.
     - Set Email Confirmation Mode to None.
 The Wedge will then be